DanLevy.net

 });

-When someone asks for a bubble sort implementation, the router recognizes it as code work and hands it to Claude.
+When someone asks for a bubble sort implementation, the router recognizes it as code work and hands it to your code specialist.
 Creative writing prompt?
-That goes to Gemini.
+That goes to the model you’ve chosen for voice and range.
 Factual question about historical events?
-GPT handles it.
+Route it to the general agent, ideally with retrieval when freshness or citation matters.

 The Practical Benefits